svenauhagen/paypal-plus-plugin/readme.txt

 == Changelog ==
+= 1.0.4 =
+ - Make PayPal frame always visible
+ - Allow cancelation URL to be set to custom a page
+ - Fix handling of coupons
 = 1.0.3 =
  - Allow user to download log
  - Fix to allow working with prices inclusive of tax